dalamo20/unit-4-game/README.md

+# Crystal Collector

+* You're mining crystals and your cart can only hold up to it's capacity.
+To win at this game, you must try to fill your cart to it's max capacity without spilling your mined crystals.

-# unit-4-game
+# HOW TO PLAY
+* Start by clicking on any of the 4 crystals.

-* Game is simple.
-You click on a gem that will give you a random number adding it to your total score.
+* Each crystal is assigned a random number.
+When a crystal is clicked on, the random number assigned to the crystal is added to your cart under "Crystals Mined".

-* By guessing each gems number, try and make your total equal the number given above.
+* **HINT** It is up to you to keep track of the random number assigned to each crystal.
+* To win, your "Crystals Mined" must be equal to the "Mine Carts Capacity".

-* If you go over the number shown above then you lose.
+* If you go over the "Mine Carts Capacity", you will get a loss added to your score.
+* If you would like to restart the game and generate new random numbers to each crystal, just hit the "RESET GAME" button.